alain-andre/prime/doc/prime.fr-FR.md

 myMap.count() // 2
 ```

-method: each
+méthode: each
 ------------

-Calls a function for each key-value pair in the map.
+Calls a fonction for each key-value pair in the map.
 The returned value is
 the original map.
-If the passed function returns `false` the loop stops.
+If the passed fonction returns `false` the loop stops.

-### parameters
+### paramètres

-1. fn - (*function*) The function which should be executed on each item in the
+1. fn - (*fonction*) The fonction which should be executed on each item in the
 map.
-This function is passed the value and its key in the map.
+This fonction is passed the value and its key in the map.
-2. context - (*object*, optional) The object to use as 'this' in the function.
+2. context - (*object*, optional) The object to use as 'this' in the fonction.

-#### parameter: fn
+#### paramètre: fn

 ##### arguments